BlueHephaestus/discord-bot-tools-and-experiments/README.md

 **Arguments:**

-message: Message to check with our query.
+* **message**: Message to check with our query.

-query_strs: A list of query strings, we will use this to search through all logfiles for matches of this string.
+* **query_strs**: A list of query strings, we will use this to search through all logfiles for matches of this string.

-return_full_message:
+* **return_full_message**:

 If True, this function will return the entire message if it contained a match for our query.

 If False, this function will only return a list of the strings which our query matched.

-ignore_case:
+* **ignore_case**:

 If True, will ignore case.

 If False, will not ignore case.

 **Returns:**

 Loops through all our query_strs, calling our query_message function using the arguments passed in.

 Will return a list of the return values from each call.

 # Final Note